claudiobierig/doppeldenk/roadmap.md

       - get rid of templatetags (0h)
       - move stuff from generate_svg to js (40h)
     - views.py (8h)
-      - create_game: doesn't need to know about content of form (1h)
       - next_game: move subfunction to model, move filter into subfunction (1h)
       - rules: check if we really need this for template (1h)
       - List views: Move querysets to model (1h)